 DEFINED BENEFIT PLAN

-at the year end.
+absorbed in the statement of profit and loss at the year end.
 Actuarial Gains and losses arising during the

 Termination benefits are recognized as an expense as and when incurred.